Comirnaty COVID-19 Vaccine (BioNTech - Pfizer; BNT162b2) Description

 The U.S. CDC published Possible Side Effects of COVID-19 vaccines on March 5, 2021.
 And, the CDC published 'Understanding Side Effects and Adverse Events.'
+In addition, on July 6, 2021, the CDC published Use of mRNA COVID-19 Vaccine After Reports of Myocarditis Among Vaccine Recipients: Update from the Advisory Committee on Immunization Practices — United States, June 2021.
 In addition, the FDA updated its guidance in October 2021.

 The journal Rheumatology published a study on April 13, 2021, that concluded by saying, 'Epidemiologic studies on the safety of the mRNA-based COVID-19 vaccines in patients with autoimmune inflammatory rheumatic diseases are needed to clarify the association between the BNT162b2 mRNA vaccination and reactivation of zoster.'

 On December 3, 2021, the EMA stated a recent French study shows that, in a period of seven days after the second dose, there were about 0.26 extra cases of myocarditis in 12- to 29-year-old males per 10,000 compared to unexposed persons.
 In the Nordic study, in a period of 28 days after the second dose, there were 0.57 extra cases of myocarditis in 16- to 24-year-old males per 10,000 compared to unexposed persons.
 Furthermore, there is currently insufficient evidence of a possible link between Comirnaty and very rare cases of multisystem inflammatory syndrome.